 The Smarter Balanced Assessment will be the new tool for statewide testing in Language Arts and Math for our grade 3-8 students.
-The test is designed to be done online and will be computer adaptive—the difficulty of the exam tailors itself to students abilities—in order to precisely determine what standards they know and don’t know.
+The test is designed to be done online and will be computer adaptive—the difficulty of the exam tailors itself to students' abilities.

 The assessment is made up of traditional test items, where students select correct answers, and items where students have to type in constructed responses.
 There also will be an extended writing prompt.

-The Smarter Balanced Assessment in the 2013-14 school year is a Field Test.
-It is a “test of the test,” and all of our grade-3-through-8-students are participating.
-No data will be generated and returned to schools, because the purpose is to test things like item validity, technology infrastructure, and time constraints for administration.
+During the 2013-14 school year, students took the Smarter Balanced Assessment as a Field Test.
+It was a “test of the test,” where all of our grade-3-through-8-students participated.
+No data was generated or returned to schools, because the purpose of the Field Test was to test things like item validity, technology infrastructure, and time constraints for administration.